yutaAsato/lpRanker/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-'main' is the master branch, create a branch off `main` eg `feat/new-feature` :
+`main` is the master branch, create a branch off `main` eg `feat/new-feature` :

 ```sh
 git checkout -b feat/new-feature
 ```

-Create pull request to `main`
+Push changes to repo then create pull request to `main`